Manello/hla_mod_XenThug/README.md

   - Via this input:         RunScriptCode
   - With a parameter:       SendToConsole("script_reload_code myGamemode")
   - Delay:                  0
-  - Fire once only:         No
+  - Fire only once:         No

 ##### Landmarks
 Now you will have to define where your enemies should spawn.
 For this you have to create one or multiple *info_landmark*.
 Make sure you name all of these landmarks *EnemySpawn*.
 Hammer will mark the name orange, but you can ignore that.